Guildhall Art Gallery, London

 The Guildhall Art Gallery collection consists of about 4,000 works, of which around 250 are on display at any one time.
 Many of the paintings are of London themes.
 There is also a significant collection of Victorian-era art, including Pre-Raphaelites, which features paintings by artists such as John Everett Millais, Dante Gabriel Rossetti, Abraham Solomon, Edward John Poynter, and Edwin Landseer.

 Roman Amphitheatre, London

-The Guildhall complex was built on the site of London’s first Roman amphitheatre, and some of the remains of this are displayed in its actual place in the basement of the art gallery.
+The Guildhall complex was built on the site of London’s first Roman amphitheater.
+Some of the remains of this are displayed in its actual place in the basement of the art gallery.
 The Roman Amphitheatre ruins were discovered in 1985.

-London’s first Roman amphitheatre was built in 70 AD from wood but was renovated in the early 2nd century with tiled entrances and stone walls.
-The amphitheatre was used for various events such as gladiator games, entertainment with animal fighting, public execution of criminals and religious activities.
-When the ancient Romans left in the 4th century, the amphitheatre lay derelict for hundreds of years.
-In the 11th century the area was reoccupied, and by the 12th century, the first Guildhall was built next to it.
+London’s first Roman amphitheater was built in 70 AD from wood but was renovated in the early 2nd century with tiled entrances and stone walls.
+The amphitheater was used for various events such as gladiator games, entertainment with animal fighting, the public execution of criminals, and religious activities.
+When the ancient Romans left in the 4th century, the amphitheater lay derelict for hundreds of years.
+In the 11th century, the area was reoccupied, and by the 12th century, the first Guildhall was built next to it.

 Highlights of the Guildhall Art Gallery, London

 - “The Defeat of the Floating Batteries at Gibraltar” by John Singleton Copley

 - London’s Roman Amphitheatre

 - Pre-Raphaelites Art